Last updated: March 2026

 What GPU do I need for 240Hz 1080p gaming?

-For 240Hz 1080p gaming, you should be looking at cards like the RTX 5060 Ti or RX 7800 XT depending on the game.
+For 240Hz 1080p gaming, look at the RTX 5060 Ti or RX 7800 XT depending on the game.
 Esports titles are easier to run than heavy AAA games, so your exact target depends on what you play most often.
-If you’re building a full system around that type of performance, our Best $1000 Gaming PC Build for 1080p 2026 shows a complete parts list designed for high-refresh competitive gaming.
+If you are building a full system around that type of performance, our Best $1,000 Gaming PC Build for 1080p 2026 shows a complete parts list designed for high-refresh competitive gaming.

 Is ray tracing worth it at 1080p?